camwebb/taxon-tools/doc/matchnames.md

  3. When the query name is of species rank and the reference name of infraspecific rank, or vice versa.
  4. If the query name is followed by “auct.”

+## Recording of manual choices

+Since the manual phase is time-consuming and labor-intensive, and because the same or similar input lists may be needed to be compared numerous times, prior choices are recorded in a file (`manual_choices`) and can be “played back” by using the `-d` option.
+When the proffered name options are exactly the same (though not necessarily in the same order), the operator will not need to re-choose and the prior manual choice will be inserted into the output file.

 # SEE ALSO